valentina-s/SQL_tutorial/Exercise1.md

 * the "*" is a wildcard requesting all columns from the database.
 <br><br>

-We can apply the count function to all the columns:
+For example, we can apply the count function to all the columns:
 <br><br>
 ```sql
 SELECT count(*) FROM seattlecrimeincidents LIMIT 100;